sebnozzi/miniscript.ts/ROADMAP.md

   - bitAnd
   - bitOr
   - bitXor
+  - refEquals(a, b)
   - len() for strings / lists
 - String check for immutability (string index assignment should fail at runtime)
 - Implement implicits:
   - time
   - wait
+  - yield
   - hash
   - globals
   - locals
   - version
+  - stackTrace
   Types (maps)
   - funcRef
   - list
   - string
   - number
   - map
-- Scientific notation (big?) numbers
-  - How is this done?
+- Optional delimiter for print (print "Hello", "")
+  - Difficult to test because we output "per line"
 - function invocation on objects (foo.method(1,2,3))
   - test instrinsic methods
-- map literals / map expressions
-- len() for maps
-- indexed-assignment (x[idx] = expr) for maps
 - field-assignment (expr.fieldName = expr)
+- self-functions (functions with first parameter "self" which can be added to maps and work as methods).
 - `(null)[1] = 1` should throw error
 - Invalid relative comparisons return null
   - At least they do in the official miniScript ... seems not to be intentional